The Chrissie Swan Show

 The Chrissie Swan Show is an Australian national weekday afternoon radio show, broadcast on Nova FM and hosted by Chrissie Swan with anchor Jack Charles.

 History

 In October 2022 it was announced that television and radio host Chrissie Swan would host a radio show on Nova FM, planned for broadcast in early 2023.
 The announcement came after Swan had finished up her previous radio breakfast show Chrissie, Sam & Browny, which she hosted alongside Sam Pang and Jonothan Brown from 2016 to 2022 on Melbourne's Nova 100.

 The Chrissie Swan Show was first broadcast on 30 January 2023 at 2:00 pm.
-It is followed by Ricki-Lee, Tim & Joel.
+It is followed by Fitzy, Wippa & Kate.
 A podcast of the show is released daily.